projekt-opal/opaldata/README.md

-# opaldata
+# OPAL data

-setup file(s) for opaldata server with one elasticsearch and one Apache fuseki
+Setup file(s) for OPAL data server with one Elasticsearch and one Apache Fuseki instance.

+Some documentatin is in the wiki: https://github.com/projekt-opal/opaldata/wiki